 Pre-Exposure Prophylaxis: Quick Guide – 2021 PrEP Update (CDC) – This guide summarizes CDC’s 2021 update to Preexposure Prophylaxis for the Prevention of HIV Infection in the United States – A Clinical Practice Guideline.
 For more information, see a description of the updated guidance in the “Guidelines and Recommendations” section below.

-CDC’s “Let’s Stop HIV Together” Campaign: Talk PrEP Together page has links to many consumer resources, including a resource finder page that is searchable by format (such as brochures, fact sheets, posters, or videos), language (English or Spanish), target audience (by race/ethnicity, gender, age, or transmission category), and specific topic.
+CDC’s “Let’s Stop HIV Together” Campaign: PrEP page has links to many consumer resources, including a resource finder page that is searchable by format (such as brochures, flyers, posters, or videos), language (English or Spanish), target audience (race/ethnicity, gender, age, or transmission category), and specific topic.

 Expanding the Reach of Pre-Exposure Prophylaxis to End the HIV Epidemic (HRSA CAREAction Newsletter, September 2020) – This issue includes information about the role of PrEP in ending the U.S. HIV epidemic; the Ready, Set, PrEP initiative; as well as two brief case studies of Ryan White HIV/AIDS Program-funded agencies’ efforts to increase the reach of PrEP.

 Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data United States and 6 Dependent Areas, 2020 (CDC) – This report presents the results of focused analyses of U.S. HIV surveillance data to measure progress toward ending the HIV epidemic.
 It includes information on PrEP coverage in the U.S. and Puerto Rico, as well as breakdowns in PrEP use by sex at birth, age, and race/ethnicity (see Tables 8a and 8b).